 pH is taken at all sites and at 1 meter intervals at lake sites.
-During August the lake sites were at or above pH 9.
-Records indicate that there were no rain events 48 hours prior to the sampling on this date.
+The June 28 sample at Ren-3 was 9.05.
+Records indicate that a 0.04 inch rain event occurred the day before sampling.

 Variances in pH can be caused by increased runoff due to rainfall, unusual temperature extremes or erosion from land disturbances.